Spain undecided and divided ahead of Sunday's election

 In 2015, the political parties were unable to agree on forming a government, leading to fresh elections in 2016.

-"It is a very open scenario," says Xavier Casals, a sociologist at the Blanquerna University in Barcelona.
+"It is a very open scenario," says Xavier Casals, a historian at the Blanquerna University in Barcelona.
 "Especially with the whole political spectre in fragmentation, and with the high level of voters who might only decide on who to vote for on the very day of the election."

 "The only prediction in this election, is that no predictions can be made," he tells EUobserver.